satogako/CarGadgetWorld/README.md

 - Detailed description of the accessory.
 - Informing the buyer of which cars the accessory is suitable for, or information that this product is universal and suitable for all brands of cars.
 - The price of the accessory has a larger font and is placed on a gray background to make it easier and faster for the buyer to find it.
 - A cell for entering the quantity.
+- Button with a heart icon to add the product to the wish list page (only available to registered users)
 - A button to add the accessory to the shopping cart.

 If the user has previously registered, the accessory is added to the cart by clicking the ADD TO CART button, and if not, the user is redirected to the Register page for registration.